-Seronera Wildlife Lodge is built around a massive rock outcrop in the Serengeti.
+The Seronera Wildlife Lodge is situated in the heart of the Serengeti.

 Seronera Wildlife Lodge: Our full report

 The Seronera Wildlife Lodge also has a stunning swimming pool carved out of the rock of a kopje, with an attractive water feature looking out over the Serengeti plains.
 It's a lovely spot to relax and enjoy the view and sunsets – and is also a favourite spot for families of rock hyrax to sunbathe!
 When we visited in November 2015 the lodge had recently built a well equipped gym and internet café.

 Another recent addition is a viewing platform, which is essentially a large area of raised decking, affording 360-degree views over the surrounding plains.
 Coffees in the morning and evening drinks are served up here.